lifeisacanvas24/github.io/content/blog/technology/comprehensive-github-workflow-guide.md

 1. Create a pull request:
    - Go to your repository on GitHub
-   - Click &quot;Pull requests&quot; tab &gt; &quot;New pull request&quot;
+   - Click "Pull requests" tab > "New pull request"
    - Select the base and compare branches
    - Add a title and description
-   - Click &quot;Create pull request&quot;
+   - Click "Create pull request"

 2. Merge a pull request:
    - Review the changes
-   - Click &quot;Merge pull request&quot; if everything looks good
+   - Click "Merge pull request" if everything looks good
-   - Click &quot;Confirm merge&quot;
+   - Click "Confirm merge"

 ## 6. Managing conflicts and diffs

 1. Resolve conflicts:
-   - If GitHub indicates conflicts, click &quot;Resolve conflicts&quot;
+   - If GitHub indicates conflicts, click "Resolve conflicts"
    - Edit the file(s) to resolve conflicts manually
    - Mark the conflicts as resolved
    - Commit the changes

 2. View diffs:
-   - In a pull request, go to the &quot;Files changed&quot; tab
+   - In a pull request, go to the "Files changed" tab
    - Or locally:
      ```bash
      git diff branch1..branch2